MisterHims/DnD5e-WildShape-Macro/README.md

 ### To a different actor

-Repeat the operation above, this time adding the ID of the new actor of the original form:
+Repeat the operation above, this time adding the new actor ID of the original form:

 ```javascript